 S. Melvin Rines Fellowship

-The Carsey School is proud to partner with likeminded organizations with similar missions and visions to offer scholarships to individuals that have served their communities, allowing them to further their education and expand their impact, both domestically and overseas:
+The Carsey School is proud to partner with likeminded organizations with similar missions and visions to offer education awards to individuals that have served their communities, allowing them to further their education and expand their impact, both domestically and overseas:

-City Year Alumni University Partnership Program applicants will be offered up to a $7,000 tuition scholarship based upon their years of service in the Corps and/or on Staff (click here for detailed information on scholarship amounts, eligibility, and requirements).
-Applicants should complete the Online Scholarship Application Form to be considered for this scholarship by March 31st.
-Applicants will be notified if they qualify for an award within two to three weeks after submitting a completed application and receipt of the City Year verification letter.
-Note: Applicants can obtain a verification letter by sending an email to email@example.com with "Carsey School at UNH - City Year Verification Letter Request" in the subject line and include the site(s) where you served and dates of service in the email.
+City Year Alumni University Partnership Program applicants will be offered up to a $7,000 education award based upon their years of service in the Corps and/or on Staff.
+Applicants should complete the Online Scholarship Application Form to be considered for this education award.
+Applicants will be considered after receipt of a completed application and the City Year verification letter.
+Note: Applicants can obtain a verification letter by sending an email to firstname.lastname@example.org with "Carsey School at UNH - City Year Verification Letter Request" in the subject line and include the site(s) where you served and dates of service in the email.

 What alternative funding opportunities are available?